Last update: 10/24/2021

 Ethiopia reopened its borders to international travel on September 23, 2020.
 Tourists and travelers from around the world can enter the country since it is one of several African countries that are currently open for tourism.

-Like many other countries, Ethiopia’s main entry requirement is that travelers have a medical certificate for a negative RT PCR test result that was obtained within 5 days (120 hours) of arrival in Ethiopia.
-All travelers must also quarantine for 7 days from their arrival in Ethiopia.
+Like many other countries, Ethiopia’s main entry requirement is that travelers present a digital negative RT-PCR test result that was obtained within 5 days (120 hours) of arrival in Ethiopia.

 Can I travel to Ethiopia right now?